ipfabric/docs/docs/support/support_vpn.md

 Starting with IP Fabric `1.0.3`, you can establish remote SSL VPN to IP Fabric's DC.
 Support VPN uses OpenVPN.

-!!! warning "Network Requirements"

 Support VPN requires access to `remote.ipfabric.io` remote port `443/tcp`.
 The IP Fabric appliance must be also configured with a functional DNS server.

+--8<-- "snippets/allowlist_fqdn.md"

 Connection through proxy servers should work, but it is not guaranteed.

 ## How to Establish Support VPN